Skip to Content

 CJ Boxhill, Multimedia

 CJ Boxhill is a junior at McIntosh and is serving his first year on staff as a part of the Multimedia team.
 He plans to focus on helping people share their experiences and public speaking opportunities.
-Boxhill is a current member of the Spirit of Mcintosh Marching Band, he serves a leadership role as percussion logistics in the band.
+Boxhill is a current member of the Spirit of McIntosh Marching Band, he serves a leadership role as percussion logistics in the band.
 He also serves as the Vice President of the Skills USA club.
 Boxhill has won two Rookie Of The Year awards and also two Student Choice awards.
-Boxhil made silver academic recognition these past two years.
-He is also a Mcintosh ambassador.
+Boxhill made silver academic recognition these past two years.
+He is also a McIntosh ambassador.
 Boxhill has been working at Chick-Fil-A for the past six months and serves as a team member there.
 When Boxhill is not working or at school he enjoys playing video games or hanging out with his friends.
 He is very interested in politics and law.
 Boxhill is the last of his family to attend McIntosh High School, his sister Davian and Cousins Katrina and Chris have all attended McIntosh.
 One of his biggest goals in life is to be elected as a future President of the United States.

 Ashlee Lefever